-Where the number arguments are up to 255 numerical values for which you want to calculate the least common multiple.
+Where the number arguments are up to 255 numeric values for which you want to calculate the least common multiple.

-If any of the supplied numbers are not integers, these values are truncated to integers.
+If any of the supplied numbers are decimals, these values are truncated to integers.

-Column A of the spreadsheet below, shows examples of the Excel Lcm Function.
+The following spreadsheet shows four examples of the Excel Lcm Function.

-Further information and examples of the Excel Lcm function can be found on the Microsoft Office website.
+Further details and examples of the Excel Lcm function are provided on the Microsoft Office website.

-If you get an error from your Excel Lcm function this is likely to be one of the following:
+If you get an error from the Excel Lcm function this is likely to be one of the following:

 |#NUM!||-||Occurs if any of the supplied number arguments are less than zero.|